 When deciding whether an offshore portfolio bond is the right way for you to invest, there are several things worth keeping in mind:

 Setting up an offshore portfolio bond can be relatively expensive, depending on numerous criteria, therefore it may only make sense if you have investable assets over a certain minimum (e.g., £50,000).

 This can be assessed on a case-by-case basis, and the cost/value consideration will depend on where you establish it, how you structure it (e.g., within a trust or not), which company you favour as your insurance company, and what you’re hoping to achieve from your portfolio bond.

 There are additional fees to consider such as for the management and maintenance of the structure itself.
 This could make it more expensive in real terms to wrap your investments rather than holding them separately.

 However, the other benefits you may enjoy from a portfolio bond could outweigh this negative.

 If you’re likely to need access to your investment in the short-term it may not make sense to structure it within a portfolio bond, as early encashment or access may result in a financial penalty.

-Your investment into a portfolio bond is not guaranteed.
+Your investment in a portfolio bond is not guaranteed.
 Depending on the assets invested and the method of investment, the value of a portfolio bond and any income taken from it can go down as well as up.

 Like any other investment, offshore portfolio bonds carry risks as well as advantages.
 If you’re an expatriate living, working, retired or just invested abroad, make sure you understand the offshore financial and taxation landscape before committing to any investment.